ikaru5/hathor-operation/README.md

 ## Macros

 All macros are written to be straight forward and most importantly *fast* during resulting execution.
 The current macros build the instance method `run` during compilation, not execution!
 Thats great for performance.

+Instead of passing a method name it's also possible to pass another nested operation.
+[Learn more](#nested-steps)

 ### step

 Will call the method provided.
-Method must return something, that is not `Nil` and not `false` to be passed!
+Method must return something that is not `Nil` and not `false` to be passed!
 If it fails, operation state will change to failing.
 If a step fails, following steps won't be executed.